InsertKoinIO/koin/docs/reference/koin-core/start-koin.md

 ---

 Koin is a DSL, a lightweight container and a pragmatic API.
-Once you have declared your definitions within Koin modules, your are ready to start the Koin container.
+Once you have declared your definitions within Koin modules, you are ready to start the Koin container.

 ### The startKoin function

-The `startKoin` function is the main entry point to launch Koin container.
-It need a *list of Koin modules* to run.
+The `startKoin` function is the main entry point to launch the Koin container.
+It needs a *list of Koin modules* to run.
 Modules are loaded and definitions are ready to be resolved by the Koin container.

 .Starting Koin